When is the best time to apply deodorant for maximum effectiveness?

 Right before exercise is another smart opportunity to deodorize those areas where you sweat the most.
 Fresh sweat doesn’t smell, as it’s colorless and odorless, but if you’re planning a long workout, you might feel more comfortable or confident dabbing on deodorant ahead of your session.

-Using a combo antiperspirant deodorant like Dove Advanced Care Antiperspirant Deodorant Stick will help stop you sweating (its active ingredient works by safely plugging your pores).
+Using a combo antiperspirant deodorant like Dove Advanced Care Antiperspirant Deodorant Stick will help stop you sweating.
 Because it also contains moisturizers with natural oils which soothe and care for your delicate underarm skin, your armpits will stay soft and irritation-free, too.

 Busy day ahead?
 If you’re in a hurry, try Dove Invisible Dry Spray Sheer Fresh Antiperspirant – an antiperspirant deodorant proven to leave no white marks on 100+ colors, meaning your favorite workout clothes are safe and your deo lasts longer.